Education

 - Corpus Synodalium: a database of medieval church statutes compiled by Professor Rowan Dorin.
 I contributed transcripts of printed Latin texts that were too difficult for OCR (c.
 991,000 words).

 - 'Life in the Suburbs'.
 Entered burial registers from St Botolph Aldgate into Access database, checked and corrected work done by others, calendared tax records and indemnity bonds into Excel spreadsheets.
-The parish register database that I contributed to has been published at SAS-Space, and part has been republished at London Lives.
+The parish register database that I contributed to has been made available online at SAS-Space, and part has been reused at London Lives.

 - 2016–2017: casual data inputter, 'Drivers of entrepreneurship and small business' (Cambridge Population Group).
 Checked 19th-century census data against document images and linked records between census datasets.